Blistered Shishito Peppers

 What Readers Are Saying

 One of my favorite things about this recipe is that it’s totally fool-proof.
 Even if you’re brand new to cooking, you can whip this up in a snap.
-And because they come together quickly and there’s hardly any clean up, even seasoned pros will love them too!
+It comes together quickly and there’s hardly any clean up!

 Shishito peppers are a mild pepper that are packed with flavor and so fun to eat!
-The dipping sauces compliments the sweetness of the peppers, making this the perfect appetizer or game day snack when you want something out of the box!
+The dipping sauce complements the sweetness of the peppers, making this the perfect appetizer or game day snack when you want something out of the box!

 Recipe ingredients laid out on a wooden cutting board, labeled: Shishito peppers, olive oil, and sea salt.

-• shishito peppers: I typically buy these tasty peppers at Costco or Walmart, but many other grocers carry them year round too.
+• shishito peppers: I typically buy these from Costco or Walmart, but many other grocers carry them year round too.

 • olive oil: If you prefer, you can substitute avocado oil!
 It is important to use a high heat oil.
-Sautéing in a hot skillet requires an oil that can be heated to high temperatures without smoking a lot.
+Blistering requires high heat, so use an oil that can be heated to high temperatures.

-• flakey sea salt: Trust me on this, don’t skip the flakey sea salt!
+• flakey sea salt: Trust me on this, don’t skip the sea salt!
 The salty crunch truly takes the peppers to the next level.
-Maldon or any other flakey sea salt will work great!
+Maldon sea salt or any other flaky sea salt will work great!

 Collage of two images with the dipping sauce ingredients laid out and labeled - mayo, lemon juice, and spices, and the finished dipping sauce served in a small glass dish.